jsenv/core/packages/independent/assert/README.md

 - green: found in expect and is different
 - yellow: found only in actual or found only in expect

-### Understand values
+### JavaScript aware

-Comparison understand all js native values and make the diff more redable
+Comparison understands JavaScript and makes the diff more redable

 ```js
 assert({